 F) IME 664, Engineering Management

 A) If you want credit for a co-op or internship NOT through the co-op office, then your department chair must sign the form.
+Update for Spring 2015: All 2020 co-op forms must be signed by the co-op office.

 A) Remember the rules of service learning; it must 1) be an educational experience that is course-based and credit -bearing.